 After Parthia’s re-floating, the initial plan was to have the owners of vintage tugs that had participated in past Harbor Days events use their retired work-boats for the 100-mile long tow from Pleasant Harbor in Hood Canal to Olympia, but logistical and scheduling difficulties prevented it.
 However, after hearing about the problem Olympia businessman and former tugboat owner John Warjone came up with another solution.
 Together with his retired business owner friend Rick Panowicz, and Rick’s nephew, tug captain Rob Panowicz, they proposed to use Rick’s 47-foot Selene trawler yacht « Jeanne Marie » to tow « Parthia » from the site of her sinking on Hood Canal north to Port Townsend for haul-out.
 Rick’s nephew, a licensed, experienced tug master with Sause Brothers Ocean Towing of Coos Bay, Oregon, would be at the helm for the 36-mile-long tow.

 OUR SELENE YACHT 47 HANDLED THE TOWING BEAUTIFULLY

 According to Rick, the tow process was initiated on one of the worst weather days in Puget Sound.
-Sustained winds were in the 40-knot range with higher gusts. « The most difficult part of the tow was manoeuvring the tug into a side-tie slip in Port Townsend with 40 knots of wind.
-Our thrusters got quite a work out !
-I was glad we had new thruster batteries and my nephew at the helm », said Rick. « Our Selene Yacht 47 handled the towing and manoeuvring beautifully and we were able to tow « Parthia » the 35 miles to Port Townsend at around 6.5 knots running around 2,000 RPM. »
+Sustained winds were in the 40-knot range with higher gusts. « The most difficult part of the tow was maneuvering the tug into a side-tie slip in Port Townsend with 40 knots of wind.
+Our thrusters got quite a work out!
+I was glad we had new thruster batteries and my nephew at the helm », said Rick. « Our Selene Yacht 47 handled the towing and maneuvering beautifully and we were able to tow « Parthia » the 35 miles to Port Townsend at around 6.5 knots running around 2,000 RPM. »

 Story courtesy of South Sound Maritime Heritage Society